“Never forget that justice is what love looks like in public,” Cornel West, American philosopher and political activist.

 - The final step is when we take action to ensure that others have the same access and ability to use their voice and feel as empowered as we do.

-To use your voice to help others gain theirs, that’s my challenge to Team Apptentive and to our larger community.
+To use your voice to help others gain theirs, that’s my challenge to Team Alchemer Mobile (formerly Apptentive) and to our larger community.

 Below I’ve shared a few resources on the kinds of things you can do to get involved in the election.
 Of course, they are just a few of many.